Submit your National Fossil Day artwork or photograph to the 2016 contest.

 A valid submission will contain the following information:

 - An original copy of the artwork.
 Each piece must be original, authentic, unpublished, the sole property of the entrant, and not previously submitted in any other contest.
-Make sure to include a sentence or two on your submission form (or on your artwork) explaining your ancient ecosystem and fossil neighborhood.
+Make sure to include a sentence or two on your submission form (or on your artwork) explaining from who/when/where the postcard was sent.

 - Your personal information, printed on either the back of your artwork or on a separate sheet attached to your artwork: